leomariga/Simulink-Arduino-Serial/README.md

 Zero-Order Hold | Used to set the simulation send rate.
 Single | Convert this signal to a `single` (4 bytes).
 Byte Pack | Convert `single` signal to byte.
 Use Byte alignment 4 and Data Type uint32.
 Serial Send | Send the bytes.
-You can add a Header and a Terminator if you want, but I had no problem sending this data without them with this block.
+You can add a Header and a Terminator if you want, but I had no problem sending this data without them.